ardislu/csvio/README.md

 Most people are interested in coding the processing logic for step (2) and less interested in coding the boilerplate for steps (1) and (3).

-CSV I/O provides the minimum code to accomplish **this specific workflow**.
+CSV I/O provides minimal code optimized to accomplish **this specific workflow**.
 This library is *not* intended for any other workflow (e.g., parsing CSV files with custom delimiters, converting between CSV and other formats, generating CSV data).
 For those workflows, see ["Other CSV libraries"](#other-csv-libraries).

 ## Features